LVD-AC/Marlin-AC/README.md

 ## Stable Release Branch

-This branch contains the latest tagged version of Marlin (currently 1.1.3 – June 2017) with all the additional AC developments to date.
+This branch contains the latest tagged version of Marlin (currently 1.1.4 – July 2017) with all the additional AC developments to date.

 ## Current Status: In Development